laggron42/Laggrons-Dumb-Cogs/roleinvite/README.md

 This is the RoleInvite cog for Red.
 This is a quite different autorole cog, which works depending on the invite the member used to join!

-You can set the autorole system so when a member joins with the invite x, he gets the role y.
-You can also set it so when someone joins with an unlinked invite, he gets another role.
+You can set the autorole system so when a member joins with the invite x, they get the role y.
+You can also set it so when someone joins with an unlinked invite, they get another role.
 There's even a setting to always give a role to new members regardless of the invite used.

 There is a detailed documentation, covering all commands in details, please read this if you want to know how commands works in details: https://laggron.red/roleinvite.html